 So, here is the question for importers in the pharmaceutical industry: how can the certificate-fabrication case be avoided?

 Mutual trust between supplier and buyer is required to do so.

 Then how can we build mutual trust between importers and exporters?

 Importers should sign a contract or an agreement to lay obligations for buyers and suppliers clearly: Suppliers will only supply goods from GMP manufacturers the same as shown on the GMP certificate and CoA.

 After the manufacturer’s docs are provided, buyers should not contact manufacturers to skip the trader.
 Or there will be punitive clauses for parties who broke the rules.

 Though the story above was not one of the cases in the pharmaceutical and chemical industry, it was alarming enough to have all importers’ attention.

-For international tradings, certificate fabrication has been going on for a while and many suppliers have their reasons to do it.
+For international trade, certificate fabrication has been going on for a while and many suppliers have their reasons for doing it.

 There is no doubt fabrication is also happening in the chemical trading business and we hope this story will serve all pharmaceutical ingredients importers as an ALERT: verify the Chinese GMP certificates before you place the order and make the payment.